Blue Jay (character): Heroes in Crisis

 During the Heroes in Crisis storyline, Blue Jay is among the heroes attending the therapy center Sanctuary.
-He and many other Sanctuary patients are killed in a blast caused by Savitar.
-In The Flash #791, it is revealed that the heroine Gold Beetle replaced all of the dead heroes with clones from the 31st century.
+He and many other Sanctuary patients are killed in a blast believed to have been caused by Wally West.
+In The Flash, it is revealed that all of the Sanctuary's attendees survived, with a group of clones having died in their place.

 Powers and abilities

-Through unspecified means, Blue Jay is able to shrink himself down to seven inches high.
-He also grows a pair of bird-like wings while shrinking, allowing him to fly.
+Blue Jay is able to shrink himself down to seven inches high.
+In his shrunken state, he gains a pair of bird-like wings, allowing him to fly.

 Other versions

 Earth-8 Blue Jay

 The Lord Havok and The Extremists series (2007) features another universe's versions of the Extremists and Champions on Earth-8.
 The Champions are now part of a group called the Meta-Militia with Tin Man as president of Angor and Americommando as vice president.
 When Tin Man is killed by Lord Havok, Americommando becomes president with Blue Jay as his vice president.
 Disgusted by the president's corruption, Blue Jay assists the Extremists in defeating the Meta-Militia, and takes Americommando to stand trial for his crimes.

 In his previous identity of Massive Man, the Earth-8 version of Blue Jay was able to increase his height to over 20 feet.
-It is not known whether this was also true for the main timeline/New Earth Blue Jay.
+It is not known whether this was also true for the main timeline version of Blue Jay.